Skip Nav Destination

 Published: 01 June 2022

-... and shows how it is in fact a manifestation of a prolonged circular relationship between racial capitalism, colonialism, and accumulation.
-These multigenerational sagas are haunted by the specters of colonial capitalist structures and trade networks into which Asian elite classes adapted themselves, laying...
+... it is in fact a manifestation of a prolonged circular relationship between racial capitalism, colonialism, and accumulation.
+These multigenerational sagas are haunted by the specters of colonial capitalist structures and trade networks into which Asian elite classes adapted themselves, laying the groundwork...

 Journal Article